solana-labs/solana/docs/src/terminology.md

 ## blockhash

 A preimage resistant [hash](terminology.md#hash) of the [ledger](terminology.md#ledger) at a given [block height](terminology.md#block-height).
 Taken from the last [entry id](terminology.md#entry-id) in the slot

+## blockstore

+Before a block is considered to have reached finality, validators shall keep all valid forks that are generated through receipt of a shred signed by the expected leader for a given slot.
+Once a validator’s votes have reached max lockout, they may prune anything beyond the root from their blockstore.

 ## block height